Crossing of the Rhine: Location

 A frozen Rhine, making the crossing easier, is not attested by any contemporary source, but was a plausible surmise made by 18th-century historian Edward Gibbon.
-Although many later writers have since mentioned a frozen Rhine as if it were a fact, for Gibbon himself it was merely a hypothesis ('in a season when the waters of the Rhine were most probably frozen') to help explain why the Vandals, Alans and Suebi were able to cross the Rhine into Gaul with such apparent ease.
+Although many later writers have since mentioned a frozen Rhine as if it were a fact, for Gibbon it was merely a hypothesis ("in a season when the waters of the Rhine were most probably frozen") to help explain why the Vandals, Alans and Suebi were able to cross the Rhine into Gaul with such apparent ease.
 It is also possible that they used a Roman Rhine bridge, or that the migrating peoples simply used boats.